sharanyakasireddy/mini-project-2025/README.md

-# mini-project-2025

-🩺 Pneumonia Detection Using Deep Learning.
+🩺 Pneumonia Detection Using Deep Learning-

 A deep learning model that detects pneumonia from chest X-ray images using Convolutional Neural Networks (CNNs).
 The system classifies X-rays as Normal or Pneumonia and helps in early diagnosis through automated image analysis.